 Our mission

-The research group Applied Electrochemistry and Catalysis (ELCAT) is active in the field of chemical engineering and more specifically in process and flow chemistry.
+The research group Applied Electrochemistry and Catalysis (ELCAT) is active in the field of electrochemical engineering and more specifically in the domain power-to-X-to-power.
 The core research activities within ELCAT are related to the development of state-of-the art electrochemical reactors and catalysts, with a view towards large-scale industrial development in the field of industrial electrification, in a green and sustainable way to ultimately replace the traditional chemical processes.
-Their research can be subdivided in three main topics, which are interrelated: (i) electrocatalysis, (ii) electrosynthesis and (iii) electrochemical reactor engineering.
+Their research can be subdivided in three main topics, which are interrelated: (i) electrosynthesis (ii) electrochemical reactor engineering, and (iii) electrocatalysis.
+ELCAT’s main focus is thus to develop, validate or scale up original conversion technologies that either produce chemicals (e.g. H2, CO, C2H4, etc.) utilizing emission-free electricity and renewable feedstock (power-to-X) or produce renewable electricity starting from a circular feedstock (X-to-power).

-From our research topics, two major aspects of our identity as a group clearly come to the surface: (i) industrial application and (ii) green chemistry.
-It is our hope that by working on the different levels from the (electro)catalyst to the actual reactor, in the future industrial processes can be adapted to the environmentally more friendly electrochemical approach, rather than by the conventional chemical processes.
+From our research topics, two major aspects of our identity as a group clearly come to the surface: (i) industrial application and (ii) sustainable chemistry.
+It is our hope that by working on the different levels from the (electro)catalyst (fundamental research) to the actual reactor (applied research), in the future industrial processes can be adapted to the environmentally more friendly electrochemical approach, rather than by the conventional chemical processes.
+An important driving force herein, is the extended engineering infrastructure, which ELCAT has in its possession, and can exploit to fabricate and up-scale their own electrolyzers from scratch.

 Electrosynthesis